bweatherson/demons/latest-export.md

 ## Why Do Ideal Decision Theory {#ideal}

 The previous section was on why philosophers should care about decision theory.
-But what we're doing here isn't just decision theory, it's a very specific kind of decision theory.
-What we're doing might be called ideal decision theory.
+But what I'm doing in this book isn't just decision theory, it's a very specific kind of decision theory.
+What I'm doing might be called ideal decision theory.
 It's the theory of how idealised agents make decisions.
 And I'm going to appeal to those idealisations a fair bit in what follows.
-This section is about why we should care about such an idealised theory, and in particular about why a defensivist decision theory should care about it.
+This section is about why we should care about such an idealised theory, and in particular about why a ratificationist decision theory should care about it.

+**COMPARE BACK TO CHAPTER ONE DISCUSSION - IS THIS TOO REPETITIVE**

 I'm hardly alone in focussing on the ideal case.
 Every theory of decision in the philosophical literature does the same thing.
 This is surprising because focussing on the ideal case is even less intuitive for the proceduralist than the defensivist, and most decision theorists are proceduralists.
 But they do indeed focus on the ideal case.
 We can see that they do by thinking about how they handle cases involving bets on mathematical propositions.
 Since these will play a bit of a role in what follows, particularly in chapter \@ref(dilemma), I want to set up a particular bet carefully.